EttusResearch/uhd/host/docs/coding.rst

 For a USRP, this means that the motherboard and everything on it would be considered to be a "device".
 The device API provides ways to:

-* Discover devices that are physical connected to the host system.
+* Discover devices that are physically connected to the host system.
-* Create a device object for a particular physical device identified by address.
+* Create a device object for a particular device identified by address.
 * Register a device driver into the discovery and factory sub-system.
 * Streaming samples with metadata into and out of the device.
 * Set and get properties on the device object.